Coronavirus Universal Credit & Benefits

 Employed and self-employed workers can apply for contributory employment and support allowance, also known as 'new-style ESA', if directly affected by coronavirus, caring for a child who is ill with coronavirus, or self-isolating according to Government advice.

 As part of its response to the pandemic, the Government is changing the rules so you're eligible to claim from the first day of sickness/self-isolation rather than the eighth, as was the case previously.
+The Department for Work and Pensions has also confirmed that these changes will be extended until May 2021.

 Given that payments are made fortnightly in arrears, claimants who meet the criteria should actually receive their first payment after about two weeks.